jayprachaya/jayprachaya/README.md

 🖥 What I'm interested in:
 - Image processing eg. Detection and Segmentation
-- Natural Language Processing for sentiment analysis
+- Web sraping
+- Sock investment

 <!--
 **jayprachaya/jayprachaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.